kahnvex/slugnet/docs-src/layers.rst

 .. literalinclude:: ../slugnet/examples/mnist_conv.py
    :language: python

-Note that because slugnet is implemented using numpy, and thus runs on a single CPU core, training this model is very slow.
+Note that because Slugnet is implemented using numpy, and thus runs on a single CPU core, training this model is very slow.

 ..
 [1] Goodfellow, Bengio, Courville (2016), Deep Learning, Chapter 9,